bryanwyk/data-structures-algorithms/README.md

 #### Use cases
 * e.g. Delete all even nodes

+### Hash Tables
+* Similar to dictionaries (Python-specific), which are objects in JavaScript.
+* Implement with arrays within array (to store the key and data).
+    * In Python, tuples would be used.
+* **Used for searching**.
+    * Stack would not be suitable as it is LIFO.
+    * Queue would not be suitable as it is FIFO.
+    * Unsorted list would not be suitable as the worst case is O(N).
+        * Binary search for array.
+        * Linear search for linked list.
+    * Sorted list would not be suitable as the worst case is O(N).
+        * Binary search for array.
+        * Linear search for linked list.
+* Time complexity:
+    * Search:
+        * Best case: allows constant O(1) time complexity.
+Only the key is needed, and the collection of items do not have to be traversed (as they would in a list).
+        * Worst case: O(N) where N is the number of elements.
+            * Depends on the hash function.
+* Structure:
+    * Each data element to be inserted must contain the item it is storing, and a unique key.

+#### Typical operations
+* Hash function
+    * Maps the unique key to an array position.
+    * Needs to minimise collisions (two keys mapped to same position).
+    * How to define:
+        1. Do not use numbers/letters/values etc. not relevant to the meaning of the data itself.
+        2. The more elements from the key used, the better the hash function.
+But using all elements may be slow.
+        3. Using all elements is not enough to guarantee a good spread of possible indices (e.g. adding all letters that have been converted into digits would still give possible numbers in a limited range).
+Use all elements **and** take into account its position in the key.
+        4. The result should be something in the range of our TABLESIZE.
+            * If it ends up too big, we can use % TABLESIZE.
+            * If it ends up too small, we can convert to 0..1, and * TABLESIZE.
+        5. Horner's method can be used.
+            * Use a prime value for the table size.
+If many values and TABLESIZE share common factors, they will hash tot he same position.
+* Insert
+* Search
+* Delete

+#### Conflict resolution when dealing with collisions
+> Which to pick:
+> 1. **Linear probing** - if sufficient memory is used to ensure the table size is big to reduce chance of collision.
+> 2. **Double hashing** - makes most efficient use of memory (in current table), but requires need to compute a second hash.
+Outperforms linear probing where the load factor is approaching 1 (i.e. fuller tables).
+> 3. **Separate chaining** - simplest, resizable (use if do not know how many items to be included and there is a reasonable chance the table will become full), has fast insert and delete, but slow search.
+The load factor can be greater than 1.
+Also does not require rehashing every item in the case that the table becomes full like it does in open addressing.
+* Open addressing (when each array position contains a single item)
+    * Linear probing
+        * How it works:
+            * If array[N] is empty, put it there
+            * If not, put item in the first empty space in the array from N+1 onward
+        * Be careful of:
+            * A full table - would need to rehash the entire table (create a bigger array and re-insert all items)
+            * Restarting from position 0 if the end of the table is reached
+        * Searching would need to require a linear search following the constant access search which can lead to O(N) at the worst case where N is the number of elements.
+            * Alternative is to take bigger steps rather than N+1 (quadratic probing).
+        * Deleting
+            * We cannot just delete the item from its position (because there may be items placed in subsequent positions as a result of the linear probing).
+We also cannot re-shuffle everything back one position in subsequent positions as they may be in the right hashing spot without any linear probing.
+            * Solution: re-insert every item from N+1 onward up until the first empty position.
+        * A **cluster** is a sequence of full hash table slots.
+These tend to grow larger once they are formed.
+        * Load factor: total # of items / TABLESIZE
+            * There is a tendency for clustering to occur as the load factor is >0.5.
+    * Quadratic probing
+        * Do N+S^2, rather than N+S, where S is the step size (e.g. S=1).
+        * Advantage: eliminates **primary clustering** (keys with different hash values having the same probe chains).
+        * Disadvantage: still contains **secondary clustering** (keys with same hash values have the same probe chain).
+        * Better alternative is double hashing.
+    * Double hashing
+        * When a collision occurs, a second hash function is used to determine the step.
+            * Must not hash to 0.
+            * Must be relative prime to the table size (not revisit the same positions)
+* Separate Chaining (when each array position contains a linked list of items)
+    * Insert: key inserted at end of linked list
+    * Search: search for key in linked list
+    * Delete: search for key, and then delete the node in the linked list
+    * Advantages:
+        * Insertions and deletions are easy and quick.
+        * Naturally resizable.
+    * Disadvantages:
+        * Requires extra space for links.
+        * Requires linear search for searching/deleting elements in a linked list.

 ## 1.2 Data Structures

 > Provide information about a particular way in which data is physically organised in memory. i.e. the way a given Data Type is implemented.